 This year's finalists

 "Becky would be a very deserving winner of the Volunteer Award due to her inspirational volunteering on the global HIV response.
 Becky has inspired decision makers, fought against HIV stigma, influenced policy change and represented other young people living with HIV." - James Cole, Restless Development

-Haji Fazal Rahman Khan, volunteer fundraiser, Muslim Global Relief
+Haji Fazal Rehman Khan, volunteer fundraiser, Muslim Global Relief